92VV3M42d3v8/Qubes-Privacy-Doc/README.md

      All templates are offline.

-     Among DVM-templates fedora-dvm is via Pi and whonix-dvm via sys-whonix.
+     Among DVM-templates fedora-dvm is via sys-Pi and whonix-dvm via sys-whonix.

-     Mailvm, sync, keybasethunder and Bank via Pi or Nord. (use case scenerio)
+     Mailvm, sync, keybasethunder and Bank via sys-pi or Nord. (use case scenerio)

-     Nord, ivpn via sys-firewall
+     Nord, ivpn via sys-firewall or sys-whonix.

-     Rest appvm are either offline or passing via vpn.
+     Rest appvm are either offline or passing via vpn or sys-whonix.

 11. Sample Qubes Qrexec policy ( WIP- Changes frequently)